 The face of beer has changed dramatically over the last couple decades.
 First, they took standard ales and pumped them full of hops.
 Then, they started using wild yeast and bacteria to turn them sour.
 Now, some forward-thinking craft beer entrepreneurs are doing away with the grain entirely, in favor of — would you believe it? — cannabis.
+That’s right drinking cannabis is a thing now.
+Some innovations are definitely exciting.

 To the homebrewers out there scratching their heads dubiously at the concept (“wait, does this mean cannabis-INFUSED?”), have no doubt that what’s to come is actual cannabis beer.
 As in, the barley and grains have been swapped for the iconic weed.